Are trail running shoes good for hiking? It’s the big debate for runners and walkers

 Seasonal changes

-Trail running footwear might well be fine for summer hiking because you are less likely to end up with wet feet.
+Trail running footwear might well be fine for summer hiking because you're less likely to end up with wet feet.
 In addition, the lightweight design of running footwear allows your foot to breathe more easily when it’s a hot and sunny day.

 But other seasons bring a greater chance of wet weather.
-In winter, there will be snow and ice to deal with while hiking, too.
+In winter, there will be snow and ice to deal with while hiking, which is when winter boots are essential.
+Heading into mountaineering territory with trail running shoes is asking for trouble.

-The thicker and heavier hiking footwear will keep your feet warmer, too, and protect from the cold, wet and muddy ground.
+The thicker and heavier hiking footwear will keep your feet warmer, too, and protect against the cold, as well as wet and muddy ground.

 Weighty matters